Rannden-SHA/stockbar-connector/README.md

 ### Option A: Automated (recommended)

-Use the [install_server.sh](https://github.com/Rannden-SHA/StockBar) provisioning script, which installs ERPNext + URY + this connector automatically.
+Use the install_server.sh provisioning script, which installs ERPNext + this connector automatically.

 ### Option B: Manual